 It also explains how six rectangular pieces are used to cover the complete outer surface of the cuboid and how the surface area of a cuboid and cube is found.

-Learn the entire NCERT solutions for class 9 Maths Chapter 13 along with other learning materials, notes provided by BYJU’S. The problems are solved in a detailed way with relevant formulas and figures to score well in the exams.
+Learn the entire NCERT solutions for class 9 Maths Chapter 13 along with other learning materials, notes provided by BYJU’S. The problems are solved in a detailed way with relevant formulas and figures to score well in the second term exams.

 Key Features of NCERT Solutions for Class 9 Maths Chapter 13 – Surface Areas and Volume Exercise 13.1